Mission.

 Director of Education.

-Rosie Elliot (they/she) is a Miami-born dancer and choreographer living and working in New York.
-Rosie is also a passionate advocate for equity in dance pedagogy and started their own organization REmove Collective to promote visibility for trans, queer, and gender non-conforming dancers.
-Most recently, Elliott completed a residency in the Barnard College Movement Lab, exploring play as a site of creative production, confidence-building, and risk-taking.
+Rosie Elliott (they/she) is a Miami-born dancer and choreographer living and working in New York.
+They graduated from Barnard College with a BA in Dance and Women’s, Gender, and Sexuality Studies, and are now pursuing a Masters in Dance Education at Hunter College.
+Rosie is a passionate advocate for equity in dance pedagogy.
+Before joining QTB, they started their own organization REmove Collective to promote visibility for trans, queer, and gender non-conforming dancers.

 Producer & Project Manager.